-Exemptions.
-All permitted uses shall be exempt from the parking requirements of this chapter within the Central Business District, provided that:
+- 10.2.9 Exemptions.
+Central Business District exemption.
+All permitted uses shall be exempt from the parking requirements of this chapter within the Central Business District, provided that: - (a) 1.
+A one-time parking impact fee (as set by the Town Council) is paid by the owner and/or developer for the number of spaces required less the number of on-site spaces provided.
+The parking impact fee shall be reviewed by the Durham Town Council on an annual basis. - (b) 2.
+The existing number of required parking spaces shall not be reduced by any proposed development unless approved as part of a property redevelopment plan by the Planning Board. - 10.2.10.
+3. When required parking reductions are requested anticipated, as a result of sharing between intermittent, seasonal, or compatible uses with non-conflicting parking demands (e.g. a church and a bank), then the reduction can be considered for approval by the Planning Board without a parking study.
+Individual spaces identified on a site plan for shared users shall not be shared by more than one user at the same time.
+The board may require a parking study when it deems appropriate.

-- 1. A one-time parking impact fee (as set by the Town Council) is paid by the owner and/or developer for the number of spaces required less the number of on-site spaces provided.
-The parking impact fee shall be reviewed by the Durham Town Council on an annual basis. - 2.
-The existing number of required parking spaces shall not be reduced by any proposed development unless approved as part of a property redevelopment plan by the Planning Board. - 3.
-When required parking reductions are anticipated, as a result of sharing between intermittent, seasonal, or compatible uses with non-conflicting parking demands (e.g. a church and a bank), then the reduction can be considered for approval by the Planning Board without a parking study.
-Individual spaces identified on a site plan for shared users shall not be shared by more than one user at the same time. - 4.
+10.2.11 4.
 If a privately owned parking facility is to serve two or more separate properties, then a "Shared Parking Agreement" shall be filed with the Town of Durham for consideration by the Planning Board.
 Unless explicitly stated to the contrary, the property owner of the parking facility accepts responsibility for operating, maintaining, and accepting liability for personal injury and property damage.